awsdocs/aws-step-functions-developer-guide/doc_source/tutorial-creating-lambda-state-machine.md

 **Note**
 If you delete the IAM role that Step Functions creates, Step Functions can't recreate it later\.
 Similarly, if you modify the role \(for example, by removing Step Functions from the principals in the IAM policy\), Step Functions can't restore its original settings later\.

-1. In the **Code** pane, add the following state machine definition using the ARN of [the Lambda function that you created earlier](#create-lambda-state-machine-create-lambda-function), for example:
+1. In the **State machine definition** pane, add the following state machine definition using the ARN of [the Lambda function that you created earlier](#create-lambda-state-machine-create-lambda-function), for example:

    ```
    {